tsgillam/funitureworld/_posts/2025-03-19-my-first-post.md

 My first encounter with AI was when OpenAI tools became publicly available.
 I used AI to write product copy, a task requiring creativity, precision, and an understanding of the audience.
 It seemed easier to use ChatGPT than to teach a copywriter.
 The copywriter can review the output from ChatGPT.
 Because of the limited things you can say about one product, I was confident ChatGPT could write a great first draft.

 #### **2. Improving Communication with Grammarly**
 The next step was adopting Grammarly, an AI-powered writing assistant.
-While it may seem like a simple tool, Grammarly revolutionized how I write emails and other professional communications.
+While it may seem like a simple tool, Grammarly changed how I write emails and other professional communications.
 Its ability to catch errors, suggest better phrasing, and maintain tone consistency made me a more effective communicator.

 #### **3. Building a Flutter App with ChatGPT**
 Recently, I have been developing a Flutter app despite having no prior experience in Flutter.
 ChatGPT has become my colleague throughout that process.
 It provides step-by-step instructions, explains technical concepts, and helps me debug issues.